-Subject: English Preliminary Extension 1 Number of units: 1 NESA Developed: Yes ATAR: Yes Major Work: No HSC Exam: Yes Length of HSC Written Exam: 2 hours What will I be doing in the course?
-Overview : English Extension is designed for students undertaking English Advanced who choose to study at a more intensive level in diverse but specific areas.
+Subject: English Preliminary Extension 1

+Number of units: 1 NESA Developed: Yes

+ATAR: Yes Major Work: No

+HSC Exam: Yes Length of HSC Written Exam: 2 hours

+Overview: English Extension is designed for students undertaking English Advanced who choose to study at a more intensive level in diverse but specific areas.
 They enjoy engaging with complex levels of conceptualisation and seek the opportunity to work in increasingly independent ways.
 Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, students refine their understanding and appreciation of the cultural roles and the significance of texts.
 The course is designed for students with an interest in literature and a desire to pursue specialised study of English.

-In the Preliminary Course, you will study: In the HSC Course, you will study: The module: Texts, Culture and ValueA related research project The module: Literary Worlds with ONE elective option.
-Teachers will prescribe ONE text from the past and its manifestations in one or more recent cultures Students will study at least THREE texts from a prescribed text list, two of which must be extended print texts.
-Students are also required to study at least Students will select ONE text and its manifestations in one or more recent cultures TWO related texts.
-How is this subject assessed in school?
-In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: A critical essay A critical essay A presentation A written reflection A presentation A written reflection
+- The module: Texts, Culture and Value - A related research project

+Teachers will prescribe ONE text from the past and its manifestations in one or more recent cultures

+Students will select ONE text and its manifestations in one or more recent cultures